evmts/tevm-monorepo/tevm/docs/actions-types/type-aliases/EthGetTransactionByHashParams.md

 > **EthGetTransactionByHashParams**: `object`

-JSON-RPC request for `eth_getTransactionByHash` procedure
+Based on the JSON-RPC request for `eth_getTransactionByHash` procedure

 ## Type declaration